hanifasalihu/J.P.-Morgan-Chase-Virtual-Project/README.md

 This was given on the platform titled "Account Sales Data for Analysis"

 ## Tools
-- Microsoft Excel - Data Cleaning, Analysis and Visuailization
+- Microsoft Excel - Data Cleaning, Analysis and Visualization
 - Microsoft Powerpoint - Storytelling and Presentation

 ## Tasks
 1. Microsoft Excel Shortcuts
 2. Conditional Formatting